 – You and the adoptive family can still communicate through letters or email.

-- The agency can provide updates on the child, so you’ll have less worries about him or her.
+– The agency can provide updates on the child, so you’ll have fewer worries about him or her.

 A closed adoption typically involves the following: